Vaishhkhedkar/Vaishhkhedkar/README.md

 - 🌱 I’m currently learning 𝐉𝐀𝐕𝐀 𝐒𝐂𝐑𝐈𝐏𝐓

-- 📫 How to reach me
+- 👩‍💻 All of my projects are available at https://github.com/Vaishhkhedkar

-- 😄 Pronouns: she / her
+- 📫 How to reach me khedvaishnavi44@gmail.com

 Vaishhkhedkar/Vaishhkhedkar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.